 The MSP provided for the issuance of restricted stock to certain employees as a form of long-term compensation, retention, promotion or other special circumstances.
-The Company's restricted stock grants under the MSP can be categorized as either service-based or performance-based vesting.
+The Company's restricted stock grants under the MSP were categorized as having service-based or performance-based vesting.
 The service-based shares typically vest over a three- to four-year period beginning on the date of grant.
 These grants are not subject to future performance measures.
 The cost of these awards, determined to be the fair market value of the shares at the date of grant, is expensed ratably over the period the restrictions lapse.
 For substantially all restricted stock grants, at the date of grant, the recipient has all rights of a stockholder, subject to certain restrictions on transferability and a risk of forfeiture.
-Performance-based grants are subject to future performance measurements, which included NCR's achievement of Cumulative Net Operating Profit (as defined in the Plan) over a three-year period and return on capital over a three-year period.
-All performance measures are met.
-Performance-based grants must be earned, based on performance, before the actual number of shares to be vested is known.
+Performance-based grants are subject to future performance measurements, which included NCR's achievement of Cumulative Net Operating Profit (as defined in the MSP) over a three-year period and return on capital over a three-year period.
+All performance-based shares will become vested at the end of three years provided that the employee is continuously employed by NCR and the applicable performance measures are met.
+Performance-based grants must be earned, based on performance, before the actual number of shares to be awarded is known.
 The Company considers the likelihood of meeting the performance criteria based upon management's estimates and analysis of future earnings.
 As a result of approval of the SIP by the Company's stockholders, NCR discontinued the MSP, except that awards previously granted and outstanding under the MSP remain outstanding.